massysett/sunlight/README.md

 ## Disclaimer

 sunlight works, but I'm not sure it is a good solution to the problem of managing bounds and dependencies in a Cabal file.
+In particular, it might be a better long-term idea to change cabal-install so that it can fetch the lowest versions rather than the most recent ones.

-It works on simple Cabal files but I have not tested it on any exotic files.
+sunlight works on simple Cabal files but I have not tested it on any exotic files.

 ## See also